Nigeria’s Okonjo-Iweala to head struggling world trade body

 Earlier this month, the Biden administration reversed Trump’s opposition and expressed “strong support’’ for Okonjo-Iweala and saying she “brings a wealth of knowledge in economics and international diplomacy.”
 She is the first African official and the first woman to hold the job.

 Okonjo-Iweala, formerly Nigeria’s finance minister, had a 25-year career at the World Bank, where she rose to the No. 2 position of managing director.
+She holds both U.S. and Nigerian citizenship.

 South Korean trade minister Yoo Myung-hee had withdrawn her candidacy, leaving Okonjo-Iweala as the only choice.
 Her predecessor, Roberto Azevedo, stepped down Aug.
 31, a year before his term expired.